simonebaracchi/rpgbot/README.md

 # rpgbot
 RPG helper bot for Telegram.
-Manages character sheets, dice rolls, and some other stuff.
+Manages character sheets, dice rolls, and game state.

+**Want to try it?** Message @character_sheet_bot on Telegram.

-I wrote this as a very generic RPG tool.
+I wrote this as a very generic tool for pen-and-paper RPGs, but via Telegram.
 Character sheets are fully custom and are structured as "container - key - value" data.
-Currently, basic character sheets for Fate Accelerated RPG are automatically generated, but they can be customized after creation.
+It is up to you what your character sheet is made up of, except for a "template" sheet (based on Fate Accelerated RPG) that is automatically generated for new players, but it can be fully customized afterwards.

 Commands:

   - `/newgame <name>`

 Creates a new game by that name.
-Must be used in a Telegram group chat, the game will run in the current gorup.
+Must be used in a Telegram group chat, the game will run in the current group.
 The user that creates a game becomes the game master.
-Other players can join with `/player`.
+Other players can join with `/player <name>` (see below).

   - `/delgame`